-For School Rating, apply the Percentage Range below to the average percentage deter rmined above, taking into account the rating Description below. --- ---
+For School Rating, apply the Percentage Range below to the average percentage determined above, taking into account the rating Description below.

-PERCENTAGE DESCRIPTION MATURO 99%-100% The school meets most or all standards of good repair.
+PERCENTAGE DESCRIPTION RATURO 99%-100% The school meets most or all standards of good repair.
 Deficiencies noted, if any, are not significant and/or impact a very small area of the school.
-EXEMPLARY 90%-98.9P% The achool is maintained in good repair with a number of non-critical deficiencies noted.
+EXEMPLARY 90%-98.98% The school is maintained in good repair with a number of non-ortifical deficiencies noted.
 These deficiencies are isolated, and/or resulting from minor wear and tear, and/or in the process of being miligated.
 75.%-89.99% The school is not in good repair.
-Some deficiencies noted are critical and/or widespread.
-Repairs and/or additional maintenance are necessary in several areas of the school site.
-0%-74.99% The achool facilities are in poor condition.
-Deficiencies of various degrees have been noted throughout the sits.
-Major repairs and maintenance are necessary throughout the campus,
+Some deficiencies noted are critical and/or widespread, Repairs and/or additional maintenance are necessary in several unses of the school site.
+0%-74.99% The school facilities are in poor condition.
+Deficiencies of various degrees have been noted invoughout the site.
+Major repairs and maintenance are necessary throughout the campus, POOR